TomoGuide/TomoGuide.github.io/docs/03-tutorial/01-scipion-preprocessing/index.md

 ## Import frames

 The first step is going to import the frames.
 You can press <kbd>Add</kbd> on the top left or press <kbd>Ctrl + f</kbd> to select a protocol.
 Look for
-_“Add tomo - import tilt-series bob.movies”_.
+_“Add tomo - import tilt-series”_.

 <a href="/imgs/03_image-2025-1-15_16-17-56.png" data-lightbox="image-gallery">
   <img src="/imgs/03_image-2025-1-15_16-17-56.png" alt="Processing Workflow" style="width:50%;">